top of page

 02. Design SMART Goals for Your Ideal Career Path

 You’ve set your destination, and you know where you need to go and why you need to go there.
-Now it’s time to plan on how to get there.
+Now it’s time to plan how to get there.

 An excellent framework to start with is the “SMART” framework, which stands for Specific, Measurable, Attainable, Relevant, and Time-Bound.